-ARTICLE VII: RATIFICATION AND AMENDMENT
+ARTICLE VI: RATIFICATION AND AMENDMENT

 Ratification of and amendments to the Constitution may be proposed by any member of the College Council.
-In order to be adopted, proposed amendments must (1) receive a 2/3 affirmative vote (9 members) of the College Council, (2) be reviewed by all four constituent groups of the College and (3) be approved by at least three of the four constituent groups.
+To be adopted, proposed amendments must (1) receive a 2/3 affirmative vote of the College Council members present, (2) be reviewed by all four constituent groups of the College and (3) be approved by at least three of the four constituent groups.